 It is time to focus some extra attention on your career plans.
 Are your friends and family asking about your plans after graduation?
 Have you started to dream about the day after commencement?
 How does your resume look?
 Thoughts about your career plans are probably becoming more and more frequent.

-You have two primary resources on campus for career planning and support in your senior year, the CAS Career Assistance Program and the Wasserman Center for Career Development.
+A great resource on campus for career planning and support in your senior year is the Wasserman Center for Career Development.

 - Career Assessment: Special recommended websites help you explore and link your interests, skills, work values, and education with hundreds of occupations and graduate school programs.